On a deformation theory of finite dimensional modules over repetitive algebras: A particular example: the repetitive algebra of the Kronecker algebra

 \section{A particular example: the repetitive algebra of the Kronecker algebra}

 Let $\A_1=\k Q$ and $\Ar_1=\k\widehat{Q}/\langle\widehat{\rho}\rangle$ be the $2$-Kronecker $\k$-algebra and its repetitive algebra as in (\ref{kronecker}) and (\ref{repquiver}), respectively.

-In the following, we classify the string $\Ar_1$-modules $\V$ such that $\SEnd_{\Ar_1}(\V)=\k$.
-In view of Theorem \ref{thm1}, if $\V$ is such a string module, then the versal deformation ring $R(\Ar_1,\V)$ is universal.
-Under this situation, we use the combinatorial description of $\V$ to determine the isomorphism class of $R(\Ar_1,\V)$.

-For all $z\in \Z$, if $v_z$ is a vertex of $\widehat{Q}$, then we denote by $\M[\1_{v_z}]$ the corresponding simple $\Ar_1$-module.
-Observe that for each $z\in \Z$, the radical series of the indecomposable projective left $\Ar_1$-modules corresponding to the vertices $1_z$ and $2_z$ are given as in Figure \ref{fig1}.
+Observe that for each $z\in \Z$, the radical series of the indecomposable projective $\Ar_1$-modules corresponding to the vertices $1_z$ and $2_z$ are given as in Figure \ref{fig1}, where for each vertex $v\in \Q_0$, $S_v$ denotes the corresponding simple $\Ar_1$-module.